freeCodeCamp/guide/src/pages/html/elements/div-tag/index.md

 <!-- The article goes here, in GitHub-flavored Markdown.
 Feel free to add YouTube videos, images, and CodePen/JSBin embeds  -->

+Div tag is a placer holder for different elements on the page.
+Think of it as a container for all your little HTML code bricks.

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->